The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Colourful Keto Chicken stir-fry with chicken and vegetables

 Seven grams of net carbs.
 Twenty-eight grams of protein.
 Zero sugar-laden takeout sauce.
-This keto chicken stir-fry delivers everything you love about Chinese takeout — the sizzle, the glossy sauce, the colorful vegetables — in 35 minutes flat, without the carb overload.
-A 2,000-year-old cooking technique turns out to be remarkably good at fitting modern keto macros.
+This keto chicken stir-fry delivers everything you love about Chinese takeout, the sizzle, the glossy sauce, the colorful vegetables, in 35 minutes flat, without the carb overload.
+A 2,000-year-old cooking technique turns out to be remarkably well-suited to modern keto and low-carb macros.

 Prep: 15 min